mooonseeker/gamut-volume-python/README.md

 Take the RGB/3D color space coordinate data as input and return the gamut volume in delta E3.
 The [Moller-Trumbore ray-triangle intersection algorithm](https://doi.org/10.1080/10867651.1997.10487472) is used.
+If a reference is provided, calculate the gamut volume coverage.

 ### plot_rings

 Convert the gamut volume into a 2D gamut ring graph.
 If a reference is provided, both the gamut volume and gamut volume coverage will be shown in the graph title.

-### intersection_volume

-Calculate the intersection and coverage of gamut volume.